mrlem/kotlin-native-gnome/README.md

 ## Status

-* API coverage is still very far from complete, this was mostly a proof-of-concept at first (and I have no doubt I'll hit new pain points during implementation progress ^^)
+* API coverage is still very far from complete: all GTK types & type converters are here.
+But only a handful of members (val / var / fun) are there yet.
-* working on GIR-based binding generation (though I'm quite sure this won't be a piece of cake :)
+* The aim is to be able to fully generate the API through GIR (most of what is already present is based on it already).

 ## Build